Liverpool vs Crystal Palace prediction, betting tips and odds: Reds can return to winning ways

 - Click the sign-up button and follow the process to fill in your details

-- Once your qualifying bet settles 2 x £10 Bet Builder, 1 x £10 Acca, and £10 Live Casino Chips on Live Lightning Roulette (x10 max win) will be automatically credited to your account
+- Once your qualifying bet settles, 4x £10 free bets will be automatically credited to your account

-- Note that your rewards apply to different markets, so ensure you read full T&Cs
+- Note that your 4x £10 free bets apply to different markets, so ensure you read full T&Cs

 BetMGM betting sign-up offer: terms and conditions